project-construct-x/wallet/extensions/con-x/sql-vault/README.md

 ### Usage
-This extension will self-register at boot-time and then deploy initial secrets, which you can define via as described in the following.
+This extension will self-register at boot time and deploy initial secrets afterward, which can be defined as described below.

 #### Secret definition via explicit property